 What are termites?

 Termites are wood-destroying insects that live and work together in large groups.
-The most common species of termite living in Alabama and across the country is the Eastern subterranean termite.
+The most common species of termite living in our Madison County, Alabama service area, and across the country is the Eastern subterranean termite.
 These termites nest in the soil below the ground and feed on pieces of wood and other items made out of cellulose.
 Out in nature, termites are beneficial, helping to break down materials made of cellulose, releasing their nutrients back into the soil.
 However, when termites decide to nest near our homes and find their way inside, they become destructive and unwelcome pests.

 Termite colonies are split into three castes: worker, soldier, and reproductive (kings and queens).
 Worker termites are the most numerous members of a colony and the members responsible for gathering food.
 They are blind and have soft, white, wingless bodies.
 The soldiers look like the workers but have strong jaws and elongated yellow heads.
 The reproductives are dark brown to black, have wings, and are the largest-sized members of the colony.